An appeal is the process by which a person can challenge the decision made by a judge.

 3.2 The procedural hearing and the appeal book

 After the draft index to the appeal book is filed, a date is allocated for a procedural hearing.
-Procedural hearings are generally conducted by telephone or by video using Microsoft Teams.
+Procedural hearings are generally conducted by video using Microsoft Teams or Webex.

 At the procedural hearing, orders will be made about: